 So Your Company Granted You RSUs.
 Now What?
 3 Planning Tips From Top Financial Advisors

 Getting an RSU grant is a reason to celebrate.
 But now comes the tricky part: financial and tax planning.
+This article presents the basics you need to know.

 Restricted stock and RSUs are awards of company shares subject to a vesting schedule, which can be based on length of time employed after the grant date and/or on meeting specified performance goals.
 Once the grant vests you own the shares outright, at least in a public company.
 You can hold, sell, donate, or gift the shares as you wish (though you always need to avoid insider trading by not selling when you know important nonpublic information about the company).